3334gFIOP-school/Computer-Science-Final/README.md

 + You can change the volume and speed
 + Add songs and customize playlists

-## Contributions
----
-Not used for this class.

 ## Contributors
 ---
++ Jackson
++ Alec
++ Sawyer
++ Vincent
++ Various testers (family/friends)
-+ Copilot - Helping with using libraries and debugging
++ Copilot - Helping with using/learning libraries and debugging
-+ Person who helped 2 - what they did
-+ Person who helped 3 - what they did
-+ Person who helped 4 - what they did
-+ Person who helped 5 - what they did
++ ChatGPT (same as CoPilot)

 ## Author's Information
 ---
 Short paragraph about you(Each member of the group, includes contact for professional)

 Jackson:
+Computer science student who really likes to code lots of fun stuff!
+Contact me at jackson.hauley@ucas-edu.net

 Alec: